About This Guide

 We have included star ratings for all these sites.
 These are not our ratings, but those allocated by individual local authorities in France.
 They are rated according the number of facilities provided per camper and do not necessarily reflect the quality of the installations nor the quality of maintenance.
 Consequently some 3-star sites can actually provide better quality services than some of the 4-star or 5-star ones.

 The French Ministry of Tourism has recently updated the criteria for assessing star ratings of campsites and have introduced a fifth star for the real top of the range establishments.
 All the old classifications should now be updated.
 A 5 star site has to have a swimming-pool, a reception offering 3 languages (one of which must be English), internet access on the pitches and something extra such as a spa or fitness centre.
-This website will be updated to reflect any changes in star ratings as soon as we become aware of them.
+This website has been updated with any changes in star ratings.

 The review rating for each campsite gives a mark out of 10 for each of the following aspects and also gives a general average rating.